Division I Athlete Applicants

 - Ester Schrieber '20, Women's Fencing

-How to apply as a Division 1 Athlete
+How to apply as a Division I Athlete

 - Familiarize yourself with the the NCAA’s Guide for College-Bound Student-Athletes, as well as the Ivy League admissions and financial aid policies.

-- Be sure that you’ve registered with the NCAA Eligibility Center at eligibilitycenter.org.
-(You can register during your sophomore year.)
+- Be sure that you’ve registered with the NCAA Eligibility Center.
+You can register starting in your sophomore year.
 You must be certified by the Eligibility Center in order to play Division I sports.

-- After August 1 of your senior year, begin the application process to Barnard.
-To learn more about the admissions process, please visit our First-Year Applicants website.
+- After August 1 of the summer before your senior year, begin the application process to Barnard.
+To learn more about the admissions process, please visit our First-Year Applicants page.